Manifold of Failure: Behavioral Attraction Basins in Language Models: Technical appendices and supplementary material

 \begin{enumerate} \item \textbf{Full method} (MAP-Elites + Alignment Deviation): the complete framework as described in Section~\ref{sec:method}. \item \textbf{ME + Toxicity}: MAP-Elites with Alignment Deviation replaced by a single-dimension toxicity classifier score, removing the multi-category quality signal. \item \textbf{Random + AD}: Random prompt sampling evaluated with the full Alignment Deviation metric, removing the quality-diversity search entirely. \end{enumerate}

-The Random + AD variant uses the Random baseline results reported in Section~\ref{sec:results_baselines}, since random sampling with AD evaluation is precisely the ablation of removing MAP-Elites.
-For ME + Toxicity, we note that MAP-Elites fills cells based on behavioral coordinates $(a_1, a_2)$ independently of the quality metric; the quality metric only determines which prompt is retained as elite per cell.
-Coverage therefore remains approximately unchanged, while quality-dependent metrics degrade proportionally to the mismatch between the toxicity signal and the full multi-category AD.
 A standard toxicity classifier reliably detects overt harms such as violence, hate speech, sexual content, self-harm, and discrimination, accounting for roughly half of the 10 harm categories measured by Alignment Deviation (AD).
 However, it struggles to flag harmful content delivered in a neutral or technical tone, including misinformation, manipulation, privacy violations, and cybersecurity exploits.
 Consequently, the algorithm only identifies the optimal prompt (the ``elite'') in grid cells where the primary harm is overtly toxic; in cells dominated by subtle or technical harms, a suboptimal prompt is retained.

-Removing the QD archive (Random + AD) produces the largest degradation: coverage collapses from 63.0\% to 5.3\% on Llama-3-8B, from 36.3\% to 0.8\% on GPT-OSS-20B, and from 72.3\% to 5.0\% on GPT-5-Mini.
-Without archive-based niche competition, randomly sampled prompts cover only a tiny fraction of the behavioral grid.
+Removing the QD archive (Random + AD) produces the largest degradation: coverage collapses for all the target models.
 Notably, the Random + AD variant still achieves high \emph{mean} AD in the few cells it does fill (0.85 on Llama-3-8B), confirming that AD provides a useful quality signal but without MAP-Elites, this signal is concentrated in a negligible portion of the behavioral space.
 The ablation reveals complementary roles: MAP-Elites contributes primarily to \emph{coverage} (exploration of the behavioral grid), while the multi-category AD metric contributes primarily to \emph{quality} (accurate identification and ranking of vulnerabilities).
 Removing either component produces a qualitatively incomplete picture.